georust/rinex/rinex-cli/README.md

 Thefore, it can only resolve the position of the receiver using standard trilateration method.

-## NB: Observation Data in your Context
+## Observation Data in your context :eyes:

 The command line lets you load as many Broadcast Navigation data as you want, which makes covering the time frame of your Observation Data very easy.